ci-compass/cicf/week08-cloud-computing/README.md

 ![](./do-firewall-inbound.png)

-Since this tutorial aim to be as "vendor neutral" as possible, we used `ufw`.
-There might be instances where the cloud vendor's firewall might be preferable, such as when you are applying firewall rules to a set of VMs.
-Also, the vendor's firewall rules are deployed at the network's "edge" -- meaning, blocked traffic does not even reach your VM.
+Since this tutorial aims to be vendor neutral, we used `ufw`.
+There are instances where the cloud vendor's firewall is preferable, such as when you apply firewall rules to a set of VMs.
+Also, the vendor's firewall rules are deployed at the network's "edge".
+Meaning, the traffic you block with vendor tools does not even reach your VM.

 ### Monitoring the VM